ssl-hep/ServiceX/helm_charts/README.md

 ### Step 3 Run the Jupyter Notebook
 We have a notebook that submits a sample request to your serviceX, waits for the transformation to complete and downloads the results.
+The notebook is found in the `examples` folder of this repo.

 First create a python [virtualenv](https://virtualenv.pypa.io/en/latest/)